Tarekbouamer/visloc_retrieval/README.md

 ## Introduction:

-Visloc-Retrieval is a collectio of image retrieval and place recognition models and algorithms for robotics and autonomous system applications.
+Visloc-Retrieval library is a collection of an image retrieval and place recognition models and algorithms for robotics and autonomous system applications.

 ## Welcome

-Welcome to the `Visloc-Retrieval`
+* Welcome to the `Visloc-Retrieval` :smile:

 The library can be installed with pip: